ejbolts/TechTest/README.md

 To use the app, visit the following link in your browser:
 [**Live Demo**](https://techtest-2vrm.onrender.com/)

+⚠️ *Please allow up to 50 seconds for the server instance to spin up from cold start if needed.*

 ## Build Solution Locally

 ### Clone and Run the Repository